-For information about the credentials, see Credentials for the device UI on page 30.
+For information about the credentials, see Credentials for the device UI on page 33.

-- 5. Select Switching > Multicast > IGMP Snooping Querier > Querier VLAN Status.
-The Querier VLAN Status page displays. - 6.
-To refresh the page, click the Refresh button.
+5. Select Switching > Multicast > IGMP Snooping Querier > Querier VLAN Status.
+The Querier VLAN Status page displays.

-Table 46.
+Table 50.
 IGMP snooping group information

 Field Description VLAN ID The VLAN ID on which an IGMP snooping querier is enabled Operational State The operational state of the IGMP snooping querier on a VLAN.
-It can be in any of the following states: • Querier: The snooping switch is the querier in the VLAN.
+It can be in any of the following states: • Querier : The snooping switch is the querier in the VLAN.
 The snooping switch sends periodic queries with a time interval equal to the configured querier query interval.
-If the snooping switch finds a better querier in the VLAN, it moves to non-querier mode. • Non-Querier : The snooping switch is in non-querier mode in the VLAN.
+If the snooping switch finds a better querier in the VLAN, it moves to non-querier mode.
+Non-Querier: The snooping switch is in non-querier mode in the VLAN.
 If the querier expiry interval timer expires, the snooping switch moves into querier mode. • Disabled : The snooping querier is not operational on the VLAN.
 The snooping querier moves to disabled mode when IGMP snooping is not operational on the VLAN or when the querier address is not configured or the network management address is also not configured.
-Operational Version The operational IGMP protocol version of the querier Last Querier Address The IP address of the last querier from which a query was snooped on the VLAN Last Querier Version The IGMP protocol version of the last querier from which a query was snooped on the VLAN Operational Max Response Time (secs) The maximum response time to be used in the queries that are sent by the snooping querier
+Operational Version The operational IGMP protocol version of the querier